Enterprise-CMCS/macpro-mdct-qmr/README.md

 1. [set up local AWS credentials](#setting-up-aws-credentials-locally)
 1. `brew install jq` Install jq (command-line JSON processor).
 This is necessary for the destroy script to run properly.
-1. `sh destroy.sh name_of_your_branch` Run destroy script.
+1. `./run destroy name_of_your_branch` Run destroy script.
 You will be prompted to re-enter the branch name once it has found all associated resources.
 (There shouldn't be any errors but if there are any.
 Re-running the script should fix it)

 ## App API